Captain James Riley – Stranded and Enslaved

 After walking for a few days in up to 50 °C heat during the day, and freezing temperatures at night, Riley and his men finally accepted they were going to die.
 After running out of both food and water they decided to offer themselves as slaves to the first tribe they found in a desperate attempt to get water.

-Riley soon convinced them to take him and his men to the city of Mogador, modern day Essaouira, were he was hoping there would be someone from the American or British consul who would pay their slave ransom.
-He told the slavers that his friend was at the city and would definitely pay the fee, but in truth there was no friend and Riley was simply trying his luck, just hoping the right person would be there who would be kind enough to pay out hundreds of dollars for a group of strangers.
+Riley soon convinced them to take him and his men to the city of Mogador, modern-day Essaouira, where he was hoping there would be someone from the American or British consul who would pay their slave ransom.
+He told the slavers that his friend was in the city and would definitely pay the fee, but in truth, there was no friend and Riley was simply trying his luck, just hoping the right person would be there who would be kind enough to pay out hundreds of dollars for a group of strangers.

 The walk to the city was several hundred miles through the desert, and Riley and his men were subjected to beatings and starvation, with some of the men losing up to half their body weight.
 Things got so bad at points that when the water started to run low, the men were forced to drink camel urine.